cms-analysis/CombineHarvester/docs/BuildSystem.md

   * `make clean_tree`: Also cleans packages in sub-directories
   * `make clean_all`: Clean every package recursively starting from the top directory
   * `make bin/[program]` Shortcut target for each executable in the current directory.
 This provides a quick way to update a single program.
+  * `make env`: generates an `export PYTHONPATH=...` expression that contain the package python directories.

 On machines with multiple processor cores add the `-j[n]` option to compile with *n* threads.
 By default the makefile will just print a summary of each operation to the screen.
 To print the full command for each step add the option `V=1`.
 The option `DEBUG=1` can also be added which will cause make to print a list of the targets it finds as it scans directories.